 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Christmas is the biggest night of the year in Whoville.
 The Whos fill Whoville with lights, and Christmas joys.
 Then Santa brings gifts for all the Who girls and Who boys.
-On Christmas night, all the Whos in Whoville gather around their grand Christmas tree, which is where they join hands to sing about their Christmas glee.
+On Christmas night, all the Whos in Whoville gather around their grand Christmas tree, which is where they join hands to sing with all their Christmas glee.

 However, there is one who does not share the Christmas spirit of the Whos.
 The Grinch (Jim Carrey) lives alone in a mountain outside of Whoville.
 He hates everything about Christmas.
-He hates the songs, the lights, the presents, and he even hates the joy.
+He hates the songs, the lights, the presents, and he above all, hates the joy.
 Yet every year he is forced to endure the Christmas excitement from his annoying neighbors in Whoville.
 This year will be different, however.
-This year, the Grinch hatches a plan to ruin the holiday for the Whos, but there is one little Who that he does not account for: the sweet little Cindy Lou Who (Taylor Momsen).
+This year, the Grinch hatches a plan to ruin the holiday for the Whos, but there is one little Who he does not account for: the sweet little Cindy Lou Who (Taylor Momsen).

 The Pros & Cons